SCHOLARSHIP PAYMENT INFORMATION

 I Already Have a Zelle Account With My Bank.

-- If you have an existing Zelle account with the email on record connected to another bank account that you do not want your Gilman funds to go to, you will need to add secondary email to your bank account profile, register for a new Zelle account through your bank using the new secondary email.
+- If you have an existing Zelle account with the email on record connected to another bank account that you do not want your Gilman funds to go to, you will need to add secondary email to your bank account profile, and register for a new Zelle account through your bank using the new secondary email.
 An email can only be associated with Zelle for one bank account.

 - If the above is not possible without a security hold placed on your bank account, please contact your Gilman advisor and we will update the email used for the transfer.